China state TV recasts spotlight on Apple suppliers' pollution

 The polluted water was purportedly coming from Meiko Electronics, CCTV said.

-Meiko makes circuit boards for Apple, the coalition of Chinese environmental organisations including Friends of Nature and the Institute of Public & Environmental Affairs said in their report in August.
+Meiko makes circuit boards for Apple, the coalition of Chinese environmental organizations including Friends of Nature and the Institute of Public & Environmental Affairs said in their report in August.

 The report accused Apple of turning a blind eye as its suppliers polluted the country.
 It also alleged that 27 suspected Apple suppliers had severe pollution problems, from toxic gases to heavy metal sludge.